hackbg/fadroma/spec/Scrt.spec.ts.md

 # Secret Network

-Fadroma's support for Secret Network is achieved in this package, by implementing the core Fadroma Agent API (`Chain`, `Agent`, `Bundle`), as well as SN-specific amenities on top of it (such as a `Snip20` token client and a `ViewingKeyClient`).
+To use Fadroma Agent with SecretJS, you need the `@fadroma/scrt` package.
+This package implements the core Fadroma Agent API with SecretJS.
+It also exposes SN-specifics, such as a `Snip20` token client and a `ViewingKeyClient`.

 * Like `@fadroma/agent`, this package aims to be *isomorphic*: one of its design goals is to be usable in Node and browsers without modification.

 * `@hackbg/fadroma` automatically has this package through `@fadroma/connect`

 ```typescript